Marketing Agent

 And they fail at the moment of truth.
 When a high-intent buyer asks a specific technical question about your product, the chatbot deflects.
 It can't answer, so it routes.
 That introduces friction and delay at the most critical point in the buyer's journey.

 The result?
 A leaky funnel and a frustrated buyer.
-The very tool meant to improve conversion has become a barrier to it.
+The very tool meant to improve conversion became a barrier to it.

 The "Agentic" Veneer: A One-Question Test